webqit/oohtml/README.md

 Here, the runtime executes your code in a special execution mode that gets literal JavaScript expressions to statically reflect changes.
 This makes a lot of things possible on the UI!
 The [Quantum JS](https://github.com/webqit/quantum-js) documentation has a detailed run down.

-Now, in each case above, reactivity terminates on script's removal from the DOM.
-And that could also be via a programmatic termination:
+Now, in each case above, reactivity terminates on script's removal from the DOM or via a programmatic approach:

 ```js
 const script = document.querySelector('script[quantum]');